Wahazar/augmented2/augmented2/README.augmented.txt

 Altered:
 Great Library obsololeted by Computers,
 Map Reveal shifted from Apollo to GPS
-Shakespeare's Theatre obsoleted by Nanotechnology (note: obsoleted wonders still support permanent granted worldwide bonuses).
+Shakespeare's Theatre obsoleted by Nanotechnology.
 No pollution reduction form Eiffel Tower (it is used to increase town influence and vision radius) Women Suffrage: additional trade point/tile in Democracy, or Shield point/tile in Republic.
-Internet:
+For unhapiness see: Hollywood.
+Internet: do not reveal map (use GPS instead).
+Great Wall: add defense also to fortress.

 New: